 At 9 and 12 months, lesions continue to flatten and fade almost to normal skin colour.

 Case No. 3.
 55 y.o. female.
 Severe psoriasis for 40 years.
-Unresponsive to numerous treatments.
+Numerous drug treatments.

 This middle-aged lady messaged me about her suffering: “my ever present and sometimes painful psoriasis.”